cesc1989/apuntes/OrderlyMeds/Help Desk/OM Ciclo 50.md

 > [!Note]
 > Hay instrucciones en el Notion sobre algo relacionado con el MedPicker Recommendations asociadas en Ontraport pero no me queda claro.
 Pregunté a Wilkes.
+>
+> Me dijo que:
+> > You don't have to do that.
+You should reset the checkin so that the customer reorder through the normal checkin process.

 ## Caso OM-9790 - Script error con `needs_requested_medpicker_data` 🟡ℹ️